 Speaker (interpretation): Thank you.
-Minister responsible for Economic Development and Transportation, Mr. Akeeagok.
+Minister of Economic Development and Transportation, Mr. Akeeagok.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I am frantically looking for that exact percentage.
-If I recall; though I don't have it right in front of me, but I do recall that they had either matched or exceeded the Inuit employment component, but it is still pending because the project hasn't been completed.

-Inuit employment fluctuates as a part of the project, so I cannot say whether they have exceeded, but to date they have been either very close or have exceeded it.
+I am frantically looking for that exact percentage; I don't have it right in front of me.
+I do recall that they had either matched or exceeded the Inuit employment component, but it is still pending because the project hasn't been completed.
+Inuit employment fluctuates as part of the project, so I cannot say whether they have exceeded, but to date they have been either very close or if not, have exceeded it.
 Thank you, Mr. Speaker.